-The practice has previously been a GP training practice and currently re-accreditation is in progress.
+The practice is a GP training practice.
 This means a doctor who has at least 3 years hospital training spends a total of 18 months with us learning about General Practice.
 This means the partners have responsibility for assisting a doctor working with them to gain experience in General Practice.

 From time to time consultations are video recorded for training purposes, but only with the written consent of patients.
 This is only for use within the practice.
 If, however, you do not feel comfortable participating in this video taping, please feel free to decline.